fmstacco/healthylife-organicshop/README.md

 The site owner's goal is to provide a positive and user-friendly shopping experience through a robust e-commerce platform with adequate website design, navigation, and checkout process to make it easy and enjoyable for customers to find and purchase organic products.

-## Business Model
+## Business Model - B2C

 Healthy Life Organic Shop is a business that only operates online through its ecommerce.
-We sell fresh produce, groceries and a wide range of products directly to the consumer, B2C business model.
+We sell fresh produce, groceries and a wide range of products directly to the consumer, so we operate throgh *B2C business model*.
 We work directly with organic farmers and producers ensuring that our customers have access to a wide range of fresh and sustainable products while supporting local Irish farmers.

 [Back to project](<#project>)